Jeffrey S. Legg, Ph.D., RT(R)(CT)(QM)

 - Students will demonstrate critical-thinking skills in developing their research project.

 - Students will demonstrate professionalism during their clinical experience.

 - Graduates will demonstrate professionalism while employed in the radiation sciences.

 - The department will assure program effectiveness.

 Radiologic technology education began at the Medical College of Virginia in the 1930s with a one-year training program in radiography.
 This program has undergone a number of changes through the years to evolve into the current baccalaureate educational program.

 A concentration in nuclear medicine technology was added in 1984 and in radiation therapy in 1992.
 Degree-completion programs have been added to provide an opportunity for certified technologists and therapists to complete requirements for the baccalaureate degree.

 The educational facilities for the Department of Radiation Sciences are located at 701 W. Grace St., Suite 2100.
 These facilities include energized laboratories in radiography, nuclear medicine, radiation therapy and mammography.
 The radiography laboratory includes a digital imaging system.
 In addition, the radiation therapy laboratory has a 3-D treatment planning system.

-During the various phases of the curriculum, students will be assigned to one or more of the following affiliate institutions: VCU Health System’s MCV Hospitals, McGuire Veterans Affairs Medical Center, Southside Regional Medical Center, Henrico Doctors’ Hospitals and a variety of smaller clinics and facilities.
+During the various phases of the curriculum, students will be assigned to one or more of the following affiliate institutions: VCU Health’s MCV Hospitals, McGuire VA Medical Center, Southside Regional Medical Center, Henrico Doctors’ Hospitals and a variety of smaller clinics and facilities.